burningmantech/ranger-clubhouse-web/README.md

 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).
 (Tests are coming)

-## Dual Clubhouse: Running with Classic and 2.0 together

-By default in the development environment, Clubhouse 2.0 does not run in a 'Dual Clubhouse' mode.

-To enable this, two configuration needs to be edited:

-* In Clubhouse 2.0, edit 'config/environment.js' and set 'dualClubhouse' to true.

-* In Clubhouse Classic, edit 'local.config.php' and set 'DualClubhouse' to true.

-* Start Clubhouse Classic on port 9000 `php -S localhost:9000 -t .`
-(yes three servers are running at this point: the ember development server, the api server, and Clubhouse Classic)

-* Be sure to log out of Clubhouse 2.0 and then log in again to make sure a Classic Clubhouse cookie has been set.

 ## API Server Endpoint

 The API endpoint is specified in app/config/environment.js